chege4179/ExpenseTrackerApp/README.md

 - [kotlinx.coroutines](https://github.com/Kotlin/kotlinx.coroutines) - Library Support for coroutines,provides runBlocking coroutine builder used in tests.

 ## Extras
-- [GitHub Actions](https://github.com/chege4179/ExpenseTrackerApp/actions) - GitHub actions is used in this project to check for syntax correctness using linting, execute the unit tests, generate a new package and deploying the apk using [Firebase App Distribution](https://firebase.google.com/docs/app-distribution) when pushing changes to the dev branch or when making a pull request to the main branch.
+- [GitHub Actions](https://github.com/chege4179/ExpenseTrackerApp/actions) - GitHub actions is used in this project to  deploy the apk using [Firebase App Distribution](https://firebase.google.com/docs/app-distribution) when pushing changes to the dev branch or when making a pull request to the main branch.